Dmgvol/GhostrunnerRNG/README.md

 - Reign In Hell
 - Things You Wouldn't Believe

+### How to use?
+Simple! start the GhostrunnerRNG.exe with Ghostrunner, and start any level.<br>**YOU MUST RESTART CHECKPOINT** to make rng work!

+The exe window will show relevant info regarding the rng.

 ### Planned/Upcoming features
 - [x] Classic Levels.
 - [ ] SR Focus (enemies will spawn on popular speedrunning routes)